Most People Are Good

 "Most People Are Good" is a song recorded by American country music singer Luke Bryan from his sixth studio album, What Makes You Country (2017).
 It was written by David Frasier, Ed Hill, and Josh Kear, and produced by Jeff Stevens and Jody Stevens.
 "Most People Are Good" was released in January 2018 as the album's second single.

 The song topped the US Billboard Country Airplay chart as well as the Canadian Billboard Country chart.
 It also peaked at number 43 on the US Billboard Hot 100 chart.

 Content

 In the song, the narrator makes "uplifting" statements about positive content in the world.
 Bryan said that he was "captivated" the first time he heard the song, and that "It was something that I felt like that people always need to be reassured that there's way more good going on than negative".

+According to Bryan, the line "you love who you love" in the chorus was perceived as a support of the gay community.
+In response to this, Bryan stated that he considered the lyric to have multiple meanings and he did not have an opinion on its intended meaning: "I'm like, 'I'm not saying I'm gonna go fly that flag—but I'm not saying I'm not either.'"

 Critical reception

 Leeann Ward of Country Universe gave the song an "A" grade, stating that the song "would deserve props based on its pleasant melody and its no frills production alone [...] fortunately, thanks to its thoughtful content, the song is good even beyond the melody and production".
 Markos Papadatos of Digital Journal gave it an identical rating, stating that "One can really hear Bryan's heart on this song, and it is a great 'pick-me-up' tune."